gramythedj/edugeeks/content/en/docs/pythagoas theorem/pythagoras theorem/Pythagoras theorem.md

 url: /Proof-of-Pythagoras-theorem/
 mathjax: true
 ---
+(There are thousands of independent ways of proving the pythagoras theorem.
+It was discovered by many mathematicians before and after pythagoras independently. where as proofs are done in various methods.
+People are so fascinated about this theorem becasue it is so important theorem, because it is useful in almost every subject directly or indirectly)

+In this article we used one method to prove the theorem. hope yu find it intresting.

 **Statement:** square of length hypotenuse of a right angled triangle is equal to the sum of squares of lengths other two sides